andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 It was [Michal Marsalek's coset counts post](https://www.reddit.com/r/adventofcode/comments/kfb6zx/day_17_getting_to_t6_at_for_higher_spoilerss/ghre3ce/) that set the stage.
-From the beginning, Michal had always tracked the number of cell cosets at the end of the simulation (the number of active "normalized" cells), and had been exploring the relationship between dimension and coset counts.
+From the beginning, he had always tracked the number of cell cosets at the end of the simulation (the number of active "normalized" cells), and had been exploring the relationship between dimension and coset counts.
 The discovery was that after a certain "saturation point" (6D for Michal's set, 9D for Peter's set, 7D for my set), all of the coset counts were *perfectly quadratic*!
 For mine, it followed the relationship $d^2 + 109d + 70$ exactly for 7D and higher.

 My best guess as to why this was happening is that, at 7D and above, we enter a domain of points where, before t=6, *every* point is at some sort of reflective